LangArthur/k-logger/README.md

 # K-logger

 A little key-logger written in rust for linux.
 It listens directly to a keyboard input (in /dev/input).
-At the moment, it does not support multiple keyboards.
+At the moment, it does not support multiple keyboards and will take the first one detected.
 This project is still work in progress.

 ## Build and run